Deepfakes of Bollywood stars raise concerns about AI interference in India's elections - ExBulletin

 Their spread underscores the potential role that such AI-generated content can play in India's mammoth elections that began Friday and continue through June.
 AI and AI-generated fakes, or deepfakes, are increasingly used in elections elsewhere in the world, including the United States, Pakistan and Indonesia.

 Campaigning in India has long focused on door-to-door canvassing and public rallies, but extensive use of WhatsApp and Facebook as campaign tools began in 2019.
-This year's general elections, in which Modi is expected to get a rare third term, are the first in India. what AI is used.
+This year's general elections – in which Modi is expected to get a rare third term – are the first in which AI is used.

 A Congress spokesperson, Sujata Paul, shared actor Singh's video with her 16,000 followers on 438,000 views.

-Paul told Reuters by phone that she knew the video was marked as manipulated media by certainly creativity.
+Paul told Reuters by phone that she knew the video was marked “manipulated media” by of creativity.” .

 The post was no longer visible on X on Sunday, hours after Reuters sent a request for comment to the head of Congress' social media unit, who did not respond.